StuartJO/plotSurfaceROIBoundary/README.md

 ```

 surface is a structure with the fields 'vertices' and 'faces', which define the vertices and faces of the surface respectively.

-parc is a vector with the parcellation ID of each vertex
+parc is a vector with the parcellation ID of each vertex.

-data2plot is a vector of data to plot for each ROI or each vertex
+data2plot is a vector of data to plot for each ROI or each vertex.

-boundaryMethod is one of 'faces', 'midpoint', 'centroid', 'edge_vertices' or 'edge_faces' (see below)
+boundaryMethod is one of 'faces', 'midpoint', 'centroid', 'edge_vertices' or 'edge_faces' (see below).

-cmap is the colormap you wish to use
+cmap is the colormap you wish to use.

-boundaryWidth is a scalar indicating the width of the boundary
+boundaryWidth is a scalar indicating the width of the boundary.

 ## Types of boundary plotting methods